Alexsandruss/simple_telegram_bot/README.md

 8. shows the location on map by coordinates on "/location <latitude> <longitude>" command;
 9. shows telegram chat id on "/chat_id" command;
 10. shows seconds since 00:00:00 1 January 1970 on "/unix_time" command;
-11. shows what holiday is today on "/holiday" command.
+11. shows what holiday is today on "/holiday" command;
+12. shows color specified in RGB format on "/rgb <Red> <Green> <Blue>" command.

 Installation:
 1. copy repository;